 BIM workflows provide a much more dynamic and synchronized approach to project management than earlier workflows, which relied on different file formats and separate procedures that quickly got out of sync as modifications were made.

 2. Use Tilt-up construction to build walls on site

-Tilt-up construction method is revolutionizing the construction of high rise buildings.
+The tilt-up construction method is revolutionizing the construction of high-rise buildings.
 The outer walls of a building are formed by a sequence of pre-constructed concrete panels tilted up into places.
 The panels, hoisted by a crane, are fitted horizontally on the floors at the job site.